mbeg-dev/drec/README.md

 /storage/drec/conf/conf_SS_110_20_kV_Substation_n.yaml
 ```

-Supervisord configuration file `command=` modification for multiple substations in one process.
+Supervisor configuration file `command=` modification for multiple substations in one process.

 ```
 # read all filenames from file not starting with comment symbol #